Skip to content

 How I think about building

-- Get the data layer right first.
+• Get the data layer right first.
 Everything downstream inherits its quality.

-- Prefer systems you can open up.
+• Prefer systems you can open up.
 A vendor black box you cannot inspect is a liability dressed up as a convenience.

-- Automate the judgment, not just the clicks.
+• Automate the judgment, not just the clicks.
 The value is in encoding the decision, not scripting the busywork.

-- A noisy alert is worse than no alert.
+• A noisy alert is worse than no alert.
 Every false positive spends trust you do not get back.

-- Write it down.
+• Write it down.
 Explaining a system clearly is also how you find its flaws.

 Outside the work

 I think a lot about risk and uncertainty, which spills over into chess and poker.
 I follow football closely and recently fell in love with pickleball.
-I read broadly and eclectically, more flâneur than scholar.
-And I write: essays on the systems behind fintech and the craft of building, and, increasingly, on the books and ideas I cannot stop turning over.
+And I read seriously and eclectically, and write essays on the books I keep turning over, because explaining a book clearly turns out to be a lot like explaining a system.
+It is how you find out what you actually think.